A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Abstract

 \section{Abstract}

-We prove that a shrinking gradient Ricci soliton which agrees to infinite order at spatial infinity with one of the standard cylindrical metrics on $S^k\times \RR^{n-k}$ for $k\geq 2$ along some end must be isometric to the cylinder on that end.
+We prove that a shrinking gradient Ricci soliton which agrees to infinite order at spatial infinity with one of the standard cylinders $\Ss^k\times \RR^{n-k}$ for $k\geq 2$ along some end must be isometric to the cylinder on that end.
 When the underlying manifold is complete, it must be globally isometric either to the cylinder or (when $k=n-1$) to its $\ZZ_2$-quotient.